LurpDaDerp/ClickerGame/README.md

-Planning to update in the future with better graphics and animations and a clear theme to the game.
+I made this clicker game in the fall of 2024, building off the Java knowledge I learned from the first game I built a year ago.
+There is significant improvement in the way the code is organized and written.
+I hope to update this game in the future and continue to improve my programming skills.